it-ces/data-course/README.md

 ## Data Science

-This repo contain support material about data science, we include programming in python, bash and SQl, and another tools.
+This repo contain personal support material about data science, we include programming in python, bash and SQl, and another tools.